 - Supplied hardware kit

 - Tape measure

 - Propagation Delay Correction Tables (Section 8)

 - Known listening position

 - Masking Tape

 Take a moment to familiarize yourself with the top of the Woofer Module.
+It contains information that will be needed during the setup.
 A complete set of Propagation Delay Correction Tables is located in Section 8.